kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 './app/assets/styles/**/*.css' selects all the folders inside styles folder and all files inside those folders which ends with '.css'.
 This doesn't really fit well in this section although it was worth noting, going to change location soon.

-Square brackets after a name of the task create dependencies, so that task is not run until the dependant task is completed.
+Square brackets after a name of the task create dependency, so that task is not run until the dependant task is completed.

 ```
 gulp.task('cssInject', ['styles'] function(){